trislett/sgcca-psychiatry-nosology/README.md

 `pip install git+https://github.com/trislett/sparsemodels`

 Please consult the [setup.py](https://github.com/trislett/sparsemodels/blob/main/setup.py) for a list of dependencies.

-For refeence, [current_conda_build](https://github.com/trislett/sgcca-psychiatry-nosology/blob/main/current_conda_build) lists a known working python environment.
+For reference, [current_conda_build](https://github.com/trislett/sgcca-psychiatry-nosology/blob/main/current_conda_build) lists a known working python environment.
 Note, the bleeding edge of numpy may cause issues with building the python package.
 If you experience this, please downgrade to numpy=1.24.3.

 The annotated script of commands for calculting the SGCCA model are in [run_sgcca.py](https://github.com/trislett/sgcca-psychiatry-nosology/blob/main/run_sgcca.py).